codedeviate/phptesting/README.md

 ## Used and alternative distributions
 All versions are based on official PHP docker images with an Alpine distribution.

-PHP 8.2, PHP 8.1, PHP 8.0 and PHP 7.4 each have a Dockerfile that uses the standard distribution used by PHP (Debian based) that can be used by altering *docker-composer.yml*.
+PHP 8.2, PHP 8.1, PHP 8.0, and PHP 7.4 each have a Dockerfile that uses the standard distribution used by PHP (Debian based) that can be used by altering *docker-composer.yml*.

 PHP 5.5 and earlier doesn't have any official docker images based on Alpine.
 We might add these later.

 ## Footnotes
 [^1]: The stated PHP version is the version available when the versions were checked.
-The real version might be more recent.
+The version is subject to change.
+[^2]: The version for Alpine is based on the version available from the Docker image provided from the source used.
+The version is subject to change.